-Feds funding new facility for tribe in far northern Maine
+USDA giving $500,000 to Aroostook Micmacs for new building

-PRESQUE ISLE — The U.S. Department of Agriculture is awarding a half million dollars to an American Indian tribe in far northern Maine to construct a new building for tribal programs.
+PRESQUE ISLE — The U.S. Department of Agriculture is awarding a half-million dollars to an American Indian tribe in northern Maine to construct a new building for tribal programs.

 Maine Republican Sen. Susan Collins and independent Sen. Angus King say the money is going to the Aroostook Band of Micmacs.

-It will pay for the construction of a Presque Isle facility that will provide space for different tribal programs.
+It will pay for the construction of a Presque Isle facility that will provide space for a variety of tribal programs.

 The senators say the facility will have room for housing, Head Start, youth and senior programs and other services that are “crucial to the community.”